Every Way to Be Wrong About the Trinity (And Why You Probably Are)

 Why you might accidentally believe this: Because most Christians functionally ignore the Spirit.
 The Father creates.
 The Son saves.
 The Spirit… does stuff?
 Many Christians think of the Spirit as God’s “force” or “power” — like Star Wars’ Force, but holier.
 That’s exactly what the Pneumatomachians (Spirit-fighters) taught.

-The problem: If the Spirit isn’t fully God, then baptism in the name of the “Father, Son, and Holy Spirit” invokes a creature alongside God.
-And the Spirit’s work of sanctification would be the work of a created being, not of God himself.
+The problem: Trinitarians argue that if the Spirit isn’t fully God, then baptism in the name of the “Father, Son, and Holy Spirit” (Matthew 28:19) invokes a creature alongside God, and the Spirit’s work of sanctification would be the work of a created being rather than of God himself.
+Those who read the Spirit as God’s own power and presence reply that naming the three together does not by itself settle how they are related — that question, they say, is precisely what the later councils set out to answer rather than what the formula already states.

 Heresy #6: Partialism